 If you have experienced discrimination in a protected area, you can file a human rights complaint with the BC Human Rights Tribunal.
 You have one year from the date of the discrimination to file a complaint.

-The Clinic runs a Short Service Clinic every Monday.
+The Clinic runs a Short Service Clinic every Monday and Wednesday.
 A human rights lawyer or advocate can provide you with a free 30 minute legal consultation to discuss your complaint and your options.
 To make an appointment, click here.

 People in British Columbia are protected from discrimination in six areas: